These iPXE disks will automatically load into boot.netboot.xyz:

 Testing New Branches

 Under the Utilities menu on netboot.xyz, there's an option for "Test netboot.xyz branch".
 If you've forked the code and have developed a new feature branch, you can use this option to chainload into that branch to test and validate the code.
-All you need to do is specify your github user name and the name of your branch or abbreviated hash of the commit.
+All you need to do is specify your Github user name and the name of your branch or abbreviated hash of the commit.
+Also, disable the signature verification for netboot.xyz under Signatures Checks.